KobeBergmans/Thesis_SPMV/README.md

 # SpMV multiplication and powermethod implementation for the 2D discretized poisson matrix or input matrices in matrix market format

-The code in this repository was written to perform the needed tests for my thesis to finish my master in mathematical engineering at the department of engineering of the KU Leuven.
+The code in this repository was written to perform the needed tests for my thesis to finish my master in mathematical engineering at the Faculty of Engineering Science of the KU Leuven.

-The code consists of code to perform a sparse matrix-vector (SpMV) multiplication for the discretized poisson matrix or a matrix which is loaded in from matrix market format.
+The code consists of algorithms to perform a sparse matrix-vector (SpMV) multiplication for the discretized poisson matrix or a matrix which is loaded in from matrix market format.
 These SpMV multiplications are performed by [executing the drivers](README#running-the-code).
-These drivers are not made to inspect the resulting output, but they are used to time the execution of the code, they include options to specify the amount of timed runs and warmup runs.
+These drivers are not made to inspect the resulting output, but they are used to time the execution of the code.
+They include options to specify the amount of timed runs and warmup runs.
 All code is also testable by [running the tests](README#running-the-tests).
 Finally, there is also a driver which is used to simulate the code execution: driver_sniper.
-This driver includes special directives of the [sniper simulator](snipersim.org).
+This driver includes special directives for the [sniper simulator](snipersim.org).
 This driver includes one warmup run and a timed run.

 The different implementations of the SpMV multiplications can be categorized.
 First, there is a sequential implementation of the CRS algorithm.
-This method is implemented in [Matrix/CRS](Matrix/CRS.hpp).
+This method is implemented in [Matrix/CRS.hpp](Matrix/CRS.hpp).
 Then, there is a class of methods which are parallelizations of the basic CRS algorithm.
 These parallelizations are performed with different parallel libraries.
-These methods are stored in the folder [Env_Implementations](Env_Implementations/).
+These implementations are stored in the folder [Env_Implementations](Env_Implementations/).
 Following methods are available:
-* [CRSOMP](Env_Implementations/CRSOMP.hpp): Dynamic parallelization using OpenMP pragma's.
+* [CRSOMP](Env_Implementations/CRSOMP.hpp): Dynamic parallelization using OpenMP.
 * [CRSTBB](Env_Implementations/CRSTBB.hpp): Dynamic parallelization using TBB parallel_for function.
 * [CRSTBBGraph](Env_Implementations/CRSTBBGraph.hpp): Static parallelization using a TBB graph object.
 * [CRSTBBGraphPinned](Env_Implementations/CRSTBBGraphPinned.hpp): Identical to the previous parallelization but with partitions always pinned to the same threads.